What the study found

-What the study found: The authors report positive answers to two conjectures by Camacho, Khudoyberdiyev, and Omirov about the classification of complete evolution algebras.
-They also state new results on subalgebras and idempotents of evolution algebras, and they propose a conjecture that may characterize solvable evolution algebras.
+The study gives positive answers to two conjectures by Camacho, Khudoyberdiyev, and Omirov about the classification of complete evolution algebras.
+It also reports new results on subalgebras and idempotents of evolution algebras, and it proposes a conjecture that may characterise solvable evolution algebras.

 Key points

-- The authors give positive answers to two conjectures about complete evolution algebras.
+- The paper gives positive answers to two conjectures about complete evolution algebras.

-- The method analyzes a generic non-linear polynomial system using elementary algebraic geometry tools.
+- The authors used a generic non-linear polynomial system and elementary algebraic geometry tools.

-- The authors propose a conjecture that may characterize solvable evolution algebras.
+- The authors propose a conjecture that may characterise solvable evolution algebras.

 Disclosure